 PSHE and RSE

-PSHE & RSE at St Mark’s
+PSHE & RSHE at St Mark’s

 Schools should seek to use PSHE education to build, where appropriate, on the statutory content already outlines in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.